-In 1989, he created the seminal comic book series, Eightball, which has since housed almost his entire body of work.Eightball’s consistent evolution has been remarkable, continually setting new standards for comic art for 17 years.
-The first among many stories to gain notice were the darkly comic Like a Velvet Glove Cast in Iron, and his savage take on the comics industry, Pussey!.
-These were followed in the mid-90s by the breakthrough hit Ghost World, the dark, complex magnum opus, David Boring, and an acclaimed short story collection, Caricature.
-Eightball has earned the artist a large following and amassed multiple Harvey, Eisner and Ignatz Comics Awards (the Oscars, Golden Globes, and ISP awards of the comics industry), more than any other cartoonist during the past 20 years.
-His most recent issue of Eightball features The Death Ray, a dazzling tale of deranged teen superheroics, and stands among the very best work of his career, as he continues to expand in both form and content the parameters of his comic book universe.
+In 1989, he created the seminal comic book series, Eightball.
+The first among many stories to gain notice were the darkly comic Like a Velvet Glove Cast in Iron and his savage take on the comics industry, Pussey!.
+These were followed in the mid-'90s by the breakthrough hit Ghost World, the dark, complex magnum opus, David Boring, and an acclaimed short story collection, Caricature.
+Eightball earned the artist a large following and amassed multiple Harvey, Eisner and Ignatz Awards.

-In 2001, the adaptation of his graphic novel Ghost World, based on a script by Clowes and director Terry Zwigoff, was released to great acclaim, earning an Academy Award nomination for Best Adapted Screenplay and winning the Independent Sprit award, among many others.
+In 2001, the adaptation of his graphic novel Ghost World, based on a script by Clowes and director Terry Zwigoff, was released to wide acclaim, earning an Academy Award nomination for Best Adapted Screenplay among other accolades.
 Their second collaboration, Art School Confidential, written by Clowes and starring John Malkovich and Jim Broadbent, was released in 2006.
 His latest film, Wilson (based on his graphic novel of the same name), written by Clowes and starring Woody Harrelson and Laura Dern, was released in 2017.

 Clowes's work has appeared in The New Yorker, Time, Newsweek and many other magazines.
 In 2011, Clowes received the PEN Literary Award for Graphic Literature.

 He lives in Oakland, CA, with his wife Erika, his son Charles, and their beagle Ella.